nim-lang/website/jekyll/install_windows.md

 # Manual installation

-If you're not sure which version (64-bit or 32-bit) to pick, it is very likely that you want the 64-bit version (x86\_64):
+If you are not sure which version (64-bit or 32-bit) to pick, it is very likely that you want the 64-bit version (x86\_64):

 <div class="center">